spidernet-io/spiderpool/docs/usage/install/ai/get-started-sriov.md

 ## Introduction

-This section introduces how to provide RDMA communication capabilities to containers based on SR-IOV technology in the context of building AI clusters.
-Spiderpool uses [the sriov-network-operator](https://github.com/k8snetworkplumbingwg/sriov-network-operator) to provide SR-IOV network interfaces for containers, which can offer RDMA devices suitable for RDMA communication in RoCE and Infiniband networks.
+This section explains how to provide RDMA communication capabilities to containers using SR-IOV technology in the context of building an AI cluster.
+This approach is applicable in both RoCE and Infiniband network scenarios.

+Spiderpool uses the [sriov-network-operator](https://github.com/k8snetworkplumbingwg/sriov-network-operator) to provide containers with RDMA devices based on SR-IOV interfaces:

-The Linux RDMA subsystem provides two operating modes:
+The Linux RDMA subsystem can operate in two modes: shared mode or exclusive mode:

-- Shared mode: Containers can see all RDMA devices on the host, including those allocated to other containers.
+- In shared mode, the container can see the RDMA devices of all VF devices on the PF interface, but only the VF assigned to the container will have a GID Index starting from 0.
-- Exclusive mode: Containers can only see and use the RDMA devices allocated to them, and cannot see RDMA devices allocated to other containers.
-    For isolating RDMA network cards, at least one of the following conditions must be met:

-    1. A Linux kernel version 5.3.0 or later, with the RDMA modules loaded in the system.
-The rdma-core package provides a method to automatically load the relevant modules at system startup.

-    2. Mellanox OFED version 4.7 or later.
-In this case, it is not necessary to use a kernel version 5.3.0 or later.

-In the scenario of SR-IOV virtual network cards, it can operate in RDMA exclusive mode.
-The benefit is that different PODs only see their exclusive RDMA devices, and the RDMA device INDEX always starts from 0, preventing confusion in RDMA device selection for applications.

-In both Infiniband and Ethernet network scenarios, the related CNIs support RDMA exclusive mode:
+- In exclusive mode, the container will only see the RDMA device of the VF assigned to it, without visibility of the PF or other VF RDMA devices.
+Different CNIs are used for different network scenarios:

-- In an Infiniband network scenario, use [the IB-SRIOV](https://github.com/k8snetworkplumbingwg/ib-sriov-cni) CNI to provide SR-IOV network cards for PODs.
+    1. In Infiniband network scenarios, the [IB-SRIOV CNI](https://github.com/k8snetworkplumbingwg/ib-sriov-cni) is used to provide SR-IOV network interfaces to the POD.

-- In an Ethernet network scenario, use [SR-IOV CNI](https://github.com/k8snetworkplumbingwg/sriov-cni) to expose the RDMA network cards on the host to the PODs, thereby exposing RDMA resources.
-Use RDMA CNI to achieve RDMA device isolation.
+    2. In RoCE network scenarios, the [SR-IOV CNI](https://github.com/k8snetworkplumbingwg/sriov-cni) is used to expose the RDMA network interface on the host to the Pod, thereby exposing RDMA resources.
+Additionally, the [RDMA CNI](https://github.com/k8snetworkplumbingwg/rdma-cni) can be used to achieve RDMA device isolation.

 ## Solution